 Another potential problem with the work is the performance scores used in Benchmark~2.
-The performance scores, PSNR and SSIM, are the sane as in the original work~\cite{johnson2016perceptual}.
+The performance scores, PSNR and SSIM, are the same as in the original work~\cite{johnson2016perceptual}.
 However, these metrics have been called into question when it comes to how well they represent the human perception of similarity~\cite{zhang2018unreasonable}.
 This shortcoming is also noted in the original work, where their use is justified as a way to identify differences between losses rather than an attempt at showing state-of-the-art performance.
 In addition to this, it could be argued that performing well on both of these metrics might be a good indicator of quality even if it does not correlate directly with human perception of quality.
-Though, it is likely that the preference for earlier extraction points on Benchmark~2 is due to using performance scores that compare local and low-level features.
+However, the preference for earlier extraction layers on Benchmark~2 is likely due to using performance scores that compare local and low-level features.
 The obvious alternatives to using such metrics would be to use deep perceptual similarity or human judgments, the former of which will bias the results towards the loss network chosen for similarity and the latter of which is expensive.
-Interestingly, there is no correlation between performance on the super-resolution subset of BAPPS and performance on the super-resolution metrics in Experiment~3, which seem to further indicate that the low-level metrics used do not correspond well to human perceptions of quality.
+Interestingly, there is no correlation between performance on the super-resolution subset of BAPPS and performance on the super-resolution metrics in Experiment~3, which seems to further indicate that the low-level metrics used do not correspond well to human perceptions of quality.

-\subsection{Future work}
+\subsection{Future Work}

 This work provides initial insight into how to implement suitable loss networks using pretrained architectures for a given task.
 However, there are some parameters that were unexplored in this work, and of those that were explored more insight is needed.
 Additionally, more exploration of deep perceptual loss and similarity is needed, including studies that aggregate knowledge regarding the method.
 This work also has implications for the transfer learning field at large which suggests that further studies into other transfer learning applications are of interest.
 Below, these suggestions for future work are elaborated on.